CHFI-FM: Adult contemporary

-In 2009, CHFI returned to mainstream AC, but retained the "Toronto's Lite Favourites" slogan and added the decimal point back in the station identification.
+In 2009, CHFI returned to mainstream AC, but retained the "Toronto's Lite Favourites" slogan and added the decimal point back in the station identification (as "98.1 CHFI").
 In addition, newer jingles were unveiled, along with an opening bumper for newer music.
 As well, some upbeat, rhythmic material was also added, while softer artists such as Air Supply were largely dropped from the station's playlist.
 On December 26, 2009, long-time competitor CJEZ switched from an adult contemporary format to an adult hits format as CHBM-FM, leaving CHFI as the only adult contemporary station in Toronto.

 In late 2015, Mike Cooper announced his retirement, though would continue to host the classic hits-formatted "Coop's Classics" on Saturday nights.
 Darren B. Lamb, formerly with CHUM-FM, joined CHFI as Davis' co-host in February 2016.
 On November 9, 2016, Erin Davis announced she would be retiring from CHFI on December 15, and would be moving to British Columbia to be closer to her family.
 Lamb continued to host mornings, along with new co-host Maureen Holloway.
 On October 1, 2021, Maureen Holloway announced she would be leaving the station, with Lamb having had his last appearance earlier in the year (Lamb has since retired).
 The following week, Tracy Moore from co-owned television station CITY-TV began hosting the show on a temporary basis.
 On November 29, CHFI announced that Pooja Handa and Gurdeep Ahluwalia, formerly of CP24, would begin hosting mornings on January 4, 2022.

+In January 2024, several months after joining Rogers as co-host of Breakfast Television on Citytv, Meredith Shaw launched the Sunday morning program The Feel Good Brunch, which will also air on other adult contemporary radio stations owned by Rogers across Canada.
+In March, it was announced that former MuchMusic VJ Rick Campanelli was joining the station as a weekday afternoon host.
+In 2025, Campanelli left CHFI to join Breakfast Television as a live-eye reporter, but will remain on the station as host of a Sunday program.
+Greg Burns, previously of sister station CKIS-FM, succeeded him in the weekday afternoon slot.